manueltar/nutvar2/README.md

   # Training issue: 4 non Pathogenic splice variants of the training set have NaN as Percentage value, why?

-  # Training issue: Calssifysplice variants according to the length of the intron in which they lie in and the type of splice site: canonical versus non-canonical.
+  # Training issue: Calssify splice variants according to the length of the intron in which they lie in and the type of splice site: canonical versus non-canonical.

   # Output issue: Set an R top function to analyse the matrix of results of the user input.